-I Want To Alter The Area Round My House
+I Want to Alter the Area Around My House

 Most older houses have at least a back yard or garden, and many have front gardens to separate the house from the street.
-Large or small, this outdoor space provides the setting for your house - the surroundings that enable people to appreciate it and can add to its interest.
+Large or small, this outdoor space provides the setting for your house - the surroundings that allow it to be appreciated and add to its interest.

 You may need consent to make changes to the area round your house.
 If your house is listed, structures in the garden such as walls and outbuildings are usually also protected, so you may need consent before you remove or alter them.

 Major landscaping or engineering work usually needs planning permission.
-Your local authority has to take into account the effect of such work on the setting and the area, particularly if your house is listed or in a conservation area.
-Be aware of issues such as drainage when creating hard features that will alter the way the rain is soaked up.
+Your local authority has to take into account the effect of such work on the area, particularly if your house is listed or in a conservation area.

 New parking space